chirpy2605/voron/V0/Dragon_Burner/README.md

 Note: If using an Orbiter v2 extruder, you will need the extruder mount and the hotend mounts from the [STL Orbiter2 subdirectory](STLs/Orbiter2).

-Note: If using the Sherpa Mini or a derivative, you will need the Sherpa_Mini_Mount.stl to clear the X carriage.
+Note: If using the Sherpa Mini or a derivative, depending on which hotend you use, you may need the Sherpa_Mini_Mount.stl to clear the X carriage.

 ## BOM: